cloud66/help-api/source/includes/_services.md

 }
 ```

-Stop all of the given service on the stack (across all servers, unless server_uid supplied)
+Stop all of the given service on the stack (across all servers, unless `server_uid` is supplied)

 <aside class="notice">
 <b>Scope:</b> <i>admin</i>